openstack-archive/ironic-staging-drivers/doc/source/drivers/ansible.rst

 #.
 Create a copy of ``deploy.yaml`` playbook, name it distinctively.
 #.
 Create Ansible roles with your customized logic in ``roles`` folder.

-   A. Add the role with logic to be run *before* image download/writing
+   A. In your custom deploy playbook, replace the ``prepare`` role
+      with your own one that defines steps to be run *before* image download/writing.
-      as the first role in your playbook.
-This is a good place to set facts overriding those provided/omitted by the driver, like ``ironic_partitions`` or ``ironic_root_device``.
+      This is a good place to set facts overriding those provided/omitted by the driver, like ``ironic_partitions`` or ``ironic_root_device``, and create custom partitions or (software) RAIDs.
-   B. Add the role with logic to be run *after* image is written to disk
+   B. In your custom deploy playbook, replace the ``configure`` role
+      with your own one that defines steps to be run *after* image is written to disk.
-      as second-to-last role in the playbook (right before ``shutdown`` role).
+      This is a good place for example to configure the bootloader and add kernel options to avoid additional reboots.

 #.
-Assign the playbook you've created to the node's
+Assign the custom deploy playbook you've created to the node's
    ``driver_info/ansible_deploy_playbook`` field.
 #.
 Run deployment.